Are you wondering if you even need arc flash labels in your facility?

 The arc flash study starts with a good single line diagram and a visit to your facility from an engineer.

-Data is collected on each component of your electrical system and modelled in special software.
+Data is collected on each component of your electrical system with the engineer helping to identify what equipment requires an arc flash label.

 Finally, labels are printed and applied to each of the pieces of equipment.